Instantly enhance your writing in real-time while you type.

 powered by LanguageTool

-White text over yellow background reads "alternatives to common email phrases."
+White text over yellow background reads "Alternatives to Business Email Phrases."

-If you write many emails, it can be a good idea to switch up the phrases you use.
+If you find yourself writing countless professional emails, it’s a good idea to switch up your word choice.

 I’m sorry for the delayed response.